upf-gti/retargeting-threejs/README.md

 # retargeting-threejs

-Animation and pose retargeting solver for 3D humanoid characters usoing Threejs.
+Animation and pose retargeting solver for 3D humanoid characters using Threejs.

 See [this](docs/Algorithm.md) documentation for the algorithm explanation and some animation related topics.